 My personal preference for a nice drugstore foundation if you have combination skin like me is Loreal Infallible Matte foundation.
 It is matte but not flat…meaning its not too drying.
 It has a thin texture, which is great for building up to the desired coverage of your choice.
 If your skin is dry they also have a pro-glow line to give your skin a dewy effect.
 The coverage with this product I would say is light to medium.

-Estee Lauder’s Double Wear foundation is my go to for days I want fuller coverage.
+Estee Lauder’s Double Wear Foundation is my go to for days I want fuller coverage.
 It is semi-matte which is great for those with oily/combination skin looking to conceal imperfections.

 Lock That Foundation in Place

 Step 3: Set your concealer with a setting powder

 Another alternative to set the under eye area is Maybelline’s Fit me Matte Powder.
-It is a matte setting powder but not drying or too flat.
+I’ts a matte setting powder but not drying or too flat.
 It has a tint to it so you don’t get a white cast like some setting powders leave behind.

 Use Setting Spray to Look Flawless for Hours

-To shop all my favorite cosmetics and primers in one place on Shop My Shelf, click on the link HERE.
+To find all my favorite cosmetics and primers in one place on Shop My Shelf, HERE.